British Politicians and Ex-Diplomats Are Furious that Trump 'Bullied' their Ambassador Out of Office

 Fletcher says he could only recall similar situations occurring in countries with whom the U.K. has a very different relationship.
 “In Zimbabwe, [Robert] Mugabe used to be very critical of individual high commissioners, I think.
 In Syria, Bashar Al Assad, at various moments was very critical of individual ambassadors and tried to get them replaced.
 But that’s not the kind of company that we imagined our closest ally to be.
 It’s bad company.”

-Peter Ricketts, a former head of the U.K. Foreign Office and a former ambassador to France, tweeted that Darroch had “been taken out by an act of political sabotage.
-What does this say about the state of our country?”
+Peter Ricketts, a former head of the U.K. Foreign Office and a former ambassador to France, tweeted that Darroch had “been taken out by an act of political sabotage.”

 Before his resignation, lawmakers and diplomats had widely defended Darroch’s comments, with outgoing prime minister Theresa May saying it was an ambassador’s job to provide the U.K. government “an honest and unvarnished view” of foreign administrations – despite disagreeing with the comments themselves.